NAME AND LOCATION

 A former member desiring reinstatement may be considered for such reinstatement by the Board of Directors upon full payment of all dues in arrears and upon completion of an application for membership as required by the Board of Directors.

 SECTION 1.
 Dues shall be as recommended by the Board of Directors and approved by a simple majority of the voting members at the next scheduled general meeting of the Association.
 They shall be payable at the time of application for membership and as invoiced annually for renewal of membership.
-Dues for Fleet and Associate Members shall be on a fiscal year basis (October 1 through September 30) and will be prorated for new members.
+Dues for Fleet Members shall be on a fiscal year basis (October 1 through September 30) and will be prorated for new members.
+Dues for Associate Members shall be on a calendar year basis (January 1 through December 31) and will be prorated for new members.
 Individual members will receive renewal billings for dues during the anniversary month of their original membership submission.
-The amount of dues for each membership class will be posted on the HNSA website.

 SECTION 2.
 The primary purpose of the dues shall be to fund the routine administration and operation of the Association.
 In the event that special projects are approved by the Association, a special assessment may be laid upon the Fleet Members.
 This amount shall be established and justified by the Board of Directors.
 Approval shall be by a simple majority of the voting members at a general meeting.
 These funds shall be expended only to fulfill the objectives of the Association as stated by these bylaws.
 Deviations from these objectives shall be approved only by a simple majority of the voting members at a general meeting of the Association.